OpenObservability/OpenMetrics/OpenMetrics.md

 #### Summary

-If present, the MetricPoint’s Sum Value Sample MetricName MUST have the suffix “_sum”.
-If present, the MetricPoint's Count Value Sample MetricName MUST have the suffix “_count”.
-If present, the MetricPoint's Created Value Sample MetricName MUST have the suffix “_created”.
-If present, the MetricPoint’s Quantile Values MUST specify the quantile measured using a label with a label name of “quantile” and with a label value of the quantile measured.
+If present, the MetricPoint's Sum Value Sample MetricName MUST have the suffix "_sum".
+If present, the MetricPoint's Count Value Sample MetricName MUST have the suffix "_count".
+If present, the MetricPoint's Created Value Sample MetricName MUST have the suffix "_created".
+If present, the MetricPoint's Quantile Values MUST specify the quantile measured using a label with a label name of "quantile" and with a label value of the quantile measured.

 An example of a Metric with no labels and a MetricPoint with Sum, Count and Created values:
 ````